robkar/meb-ukb-uppmax-docs/getting_started_on_uppmax.md

     For getting data on and off the bianca cluster, you must use SFTP and connect to `sftp://<username>-sens2017519@bianca-sftp.uppmax.uu.se`.

 The UKB genotype data is located in `/proj/sens2017519/nobackup`.
-See [TODO] for detailed description of data locations and guidelines for use.
+See [](ukb_data_on_uppmax.md) for detailed description of data locations and guidelines for use.